gawertm/dsti-devops-project/README.md

 - Also, I added the Username and Password of ACR Service Principal as Github Secrets

 ## Evaluation Comments
-1. web application was obviously created
+1. web application was created
 2. CI/CD Pipeline with GitHub Actions in place as the main mean of provisioning
 3. IaC Approach was used during kubernetes environment creation (Azure Resource Manager Bicep Templates)
 4. Docker Images are build during deployment and pushed to Azure Container Registry